Military and Veterans

 Students must submit a copy of the VA Certificate of Eligibility (COE) letter to the School Certifying Official in the Registrar’s Office.
 Faxed, scanned copies or legible phone photos are acceptable if confirmation has been received from the Registrar’s Office that the document is legible.
 Submission of the COE does not guarantee Yellow Ribbon benefits, it merely puts the student in the Swarthmore queue for Yellow Ribbon eligibility.

-The first two students in the Swarthmore queue can receive the Yellow Ribbon benefit, and the rest of the students in the queue are on the waitlist in the order their COE was received.
+The first three students in the Swarthmore queue can receive, depending on VA benefits eligibility and enrollment at Swarthmore, the Yellow Ribbon benefit, and the rest of the students in the queue are on the waitlist in the order their COE was received.

-To be eligible for the Swarthmore queue, students must be matriculated degree candidates.
+To be eligible for the Swarthmore queue, students must be matriculated degree candidates; matriculation normally starts when the admitted student pays their enrollment deposit.
 First-year students must be expected to be enrolled (not deferred for a gap year).
 Transfer students who may have been on a Yellow Ribbon queue elsewhere start over at Swarthmore, like any other new student; the previous school's decision has no bearing on the Swarthmore queue.

-COE’s are date and time stamped by the Registrar’s Office upon receipt in order to determine a student’s place in the Yellow Ribbon queue.
+COE’s (or, if available, the Vets.gov “Post-9/11 GI Bill® Statement of Benefits”) are date and time stamped by the Registrar’s Office upon receipt in order to determine a student’s place in the Yellow Ribbon queue.
 Faxed, scanned copies or legible phone photos of the COE are acceptable so long as students get confirmation from the Registrar’s Office that the document is legible.
 Please note, phone calls or email inquiries will not hold a place in the queue.

 Place in the queue is based on the date of receipt of the COE and the student remaining eligible to receive Yellow Ribbon benefits according to both VA rules and Swarthmore rules.
 Students do not have to use VA benefits to keep their place in the queue.
 A student’s place in the queue ends if VA eligibility ends, or upon graduation, withdrawal, or failure to maintain satisfactory progress, conduct, or continuous enrollment, per school policies.